 Shorter Workouts Can Be Intense

-These shorter workouts that include periods of heightened focus and strength mixed with rest period was developed in the 1990s by a Japanese researcher Dr. Izumi Tabata.
+These shorter workouts that include periods of heightened focus and strength mixed with a rest period were developed in the 1990s by a Japanese researcher Dr. Izumi Tabata.

 His Tabata workouts include a 20-second high-intensity movement followed by a 10-second rest period repeated for eight sets.

 These eight sets last for about 4 minutes and have proven to be beneficial in multiple research trials.

-It has shown to boost endurance and can be incorporated with any kind of exercise protocol such as running, biking, swimming, or weight resistance.
+It has been shown to boost endurance and can be incorporated with any kind of exercise protocol such as running, biking, swimming, or weight resistance.

 5 Reasons To Stop Doing Long Cardio Sessions and Opt for Shorter Intense Workouts

 For most people, more may not be better.
 Studies are showing that shorter interval workouts help diabetics control their blood sugar levels better.